-Oh jeez, Blogger is being silly and not letting me upload pictures!
-Apart from these two that is.
-Obviously.
-They are a couple of the drawings I made in Rome.
-More in this set on Flickr.
+These are drawings I made in Rome.
 Some are pretty terrible, but I’m uploading ALL of them, to show the complete picture, so to speak.

 Tony gave me a sketchbook for Christmas probably in 2006 and I’ve kept it for “something special” ever since.
 Well, if our honeymoon wasn’t the appropriate time to use it, I don’t what is.